In this post, we’ll teach you how to learn Italian words with these 4 simple mnemonics:

 I learn words better from people I like or in exciting situations.
-I even remember who taught me those words, when and where.
-Together with the main information, the brain stores everything that it perceives as relevant in that moment (the circumstances).
+I even remember who taught me those words, when, and where.
+Together with the main information, the brain stores everything that it perceives as relevant at that moment (the circumstances).

 Association to mental images based on these principles helps the brain transfer information from short-term memory to long-term memory.

 When I practice conversation or write compositions, I say and write memorable sentences following these principles.
-For example, one of my first sentences in Korean: “Where is the dog?
+For example, one of my first sentences in Korean was: “Where is the dog?
 It’s in the washing machine.”

 Play with sounds and make absurd images.
 This works for words of your own native language too.

-Rude or sexual rhymes are very difficult to forget and also work to learn foreign words that are not rude or sexual!
+Rude or sexual rhymes are very difficult to forget, and it also works to learn foreign words that are not rude or sexual!

-Find more tips like these in this language coaching course!
+Find more tips like these in this guide on how to learn Italian effectively!

 “Instead of just repeating the words, try writing sentences with them or using them in your next conversation or class”